addisonschultz/loupe-kit/README.md

 ---

 1. [Clone this repository](https://help.github.com/en/articles/cloning-a-repository) locally
-1. `cd` into this directory and run `git checkout loupe-NewComponent -b` to create a new branch
+1. `cd` into this directory and run `git checkout -b loupe-component` to create a new branch
 1. Run `yarn` to install dependencies

 #### Using Colors Example: